|Estimated Start Date

 In 2007, as a precautionary measure that ensures public safety, the CRD instituted routine domestic well sampling and drinking water provision to residents near the site.
 Results have consistently shown that domestic well water quality is clean.
 These proactive safety measures continue to date.

-Future Land Use Planning - In 2015, the CRD initiated re-zoning to Commercial Industrial Land Use.
+Future Land Use Planning - Once certified, the CRD and the Province intend to prepare the property for sale.
+In support for sale, the CRD initiated re-zoning to Commercial Industrial Land Use in 2015.
 The current zoning is Greenbelt 2 and permits one (1) residential house to be constructed on the lot.
 The re-zoning is in accordance with the District of Highlands Official Community Plan and is supported by the Province.
-If the re-zoning is successful, the CRD will consider short term rental of parts of the site to offset the costs of the remediation.
-It is anticipated that the property will eventually be available for re-development as new commercial or light industrial lands.

 © Image courtesy of Minette Layne